Hamas releases 24 captives amid Israel truce: Here’s what’s to know

 How many captives were released on Friday?

 In all, 24 captives were freed by Hamas on Friday.
-While initially, the plan was for Hamas to release 13 captives — women and children — it eventually freed 24 people, including 12 Thai nationals.
+While initially, the plan was for Hamas to release 13 Israeli captives — women and children — it eventually freed 24 people, including 10 Thai nationals.

-The Prime Minister of Thailand announced the release of the Thai citizens on X.
+The prime minister of Thailand announced the release of 12 Thai citizens on X.

 ได้รับการยืนยันจากฝ่ายความมั่นคงและกระทรวงต่างประเทศว่า มีตัวประกันชาวไทย 12 คนได้ถูกปล่อยตัวออกมาแล้วขณะนี้เจ้าหน้าที่สถานทูตกำลังไปรับตัวอีก 1 ชั่วโมงน่าจะทราบชื่อและรายละเอียดต่างๆครับกรุณาคอยติดตาม